OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ## 5. Note

 This project is under development.
-All source code and features on the main branch are for the purpose of testing or evaluation and not production ready.
+All source code and features on the main branch are shared for the purpose of testing or evaluation, and not production ready.

 <!-- References -->
 [license-img]: https://img.shields.io/badge/License-BSD_3--Clause-blue.svg